 You may not know it, but conflicts have the potential to build and deepen intimacy in your relationship.
 However, that is only if you and your partner are willing to resolve the misunderstanding amicably for the sake of keeping the relationship.

 To resolve any conflicts you might be having, start with both of you taking personal responsibility for the part you played in it.
 Learn to apologize for any fault that might or might not be of your making and ensure you agree on the way forward.

 Keep your commitments.

 In your relationship, you are bound to make and break commitments.
 Apologize to your partner whenever you fail to keep a commitment you made.
-Where possible makes amends for any disruptions, disappointments or hurt feelings so as to repair and deepen your intimacy.
+Where possible make amends for any disruptions, disappointments or hurt feelings so as to repair and deepen intimacy in your relationship.

 Don’t make it a habit.
 Learn from your mistakes and start to keep your commitments more than ever before.
 Repeating your failure to keep your commitments only leads to eroded trust and ultimately breaks down your intimacy while the effort to keep commitments builds trust and sustains your relationship.

 Learn to cherish your relationship.
 Give your gratitude to your partner and be thankful for what they bring to your life.
 Don’t take for granted the gifts of love, care, support, and kindness that your partner brings to your life.